maxhougas/resume/README.md

 - Floor Associate with 84 Lumber.

 # My Projects
+- Remise of VPS @ 74.208.104.107
 - Fullstack web app.
 Wretten in JS (React and Express).
 Interacts with MariaDB.
 Containerized.
+- Sole administrator of VPS @ monkeysinc.net
-- ArmA server.
+-- ArmA server.
 Written in Bash.
 Interacts with SteamCMD.
 Containerized.
+-- Other game servers including Valheim, Minecraft, Factorio, and Terraria.
+-- Other servers including IRC, TeamSpeak, and Apache2.
 - Unnamed AI project.
 Written in C. Unfinished: indefinite hiatus.
 - Command line RPN Calculator.
 Written in C.
 - Golf minimization.
 Written in C. Brute forces a difficult minimization problem.